 Where relevant and fully credible empirical data do not exist for a given contract-holder behavior assumption, the actuary shall set the contract-holder behavior assumption to reflect the increased uncertainty such that the contract-holder behavior assumption is shifted towards the conservative end of the plausible range of expected experience that serves to increase the aggregate reserve.
-If there are no relevant data, the actuary shall set the contract-holder behavior assumption to reflect the increased uncertainty such that the contract-holder behavior assumption is at the conservative end of the range.
+If there are no relevant data, the actuary shall set the contract-holder behavior assumption is at the conservative end of the range.
 Such adjustments shall be consistent with the definition of prudent estimate, with the principles described in Section 1.B., and with the guidance and requirements in this section.